Christmas in Portugal is a fantastic idea!

 Portuguese love Nativity Scenes, and you will find them all over Portugal in the larger cities and smaller villages.

-Many Portuguese families go to the midnight mass on December 24th after their dinner and save their bolo rei, delicious cakes, and pastries for after midnight mass.
+Many Portuguese families attend midnight mass on December 24th after dinner and save their bolo-rei, delicious cakes, and pastries for after the service.

-What can I do during my Christmas trip to Lisbon?
+What can a woman over 50 during a solo Christmas trip to Lisbon?

-Expect everything to be closed on Christmas, but check the museums to see if any will be open on the 24th.
+Expect everything to be closed on Christmas Day, but check the museums to see if any will be open on the 24th and 26th.

 • Walk around the city.
 It’s a great walking city.
 Enjoy the Christmas decorations, and pop into a few churches to check out their architecture.